Storage considerations for Azure Functions

 It's possible for multiple function apps to share the same storage account without any issues.
-For example, in Visual Studio you can develop multiple apps using the Azure Storage Emulator.
+For example, in Visual Studio you can develop multiple apps using the Azurite storage emulator.
 In this case, the emulator acts like a single storage account.
 The same storage account used by your function app can also be used to store your application data.
 However, this approach isn't always a good idea in a production environment.

-You may need to use separate store accounts to avoid host ID collisions.
+You may need to use separate storage accounts to avoid host ID collisions.